Prevention and testing

 HIV transmission can be prevented but the number of people living with HIV is increasing in every region of the world, including the UK.

 We are campaigning for more investment and greater commitment to HIV prevention both in the UK and worldwide, and are working to increase awareness of HIV among people in the UK.
-We are also campaigning for greater investment in effective prevention programmes that target high-risk communities - in particular gay men, black Africans, black Caribbeans and injecting drug users - which is needed to tackle the growing HIV epidemic in the UK.
+We are also campaigning for greater investment in effective prevention programmes that target communities most at risk of contracting HIV - in particular gay men, black Africans, black Caribbeans and injecting drug users - which must be done if we are to tackle the growing HIV epidemic in the UK.

 Testing needs to be made more easily accessible to reduce the high numbers of people living with HIV who are currently undiagnosed and the proportion of people diagnosed late, which can harm their health and increase the chance they will pass the virus on to others.
 NAT is working with key stakeholders including the national sexual health team at the Department of Health and NHS commissioners on improving HIV prevention and testing across the UK.